carbon-design-system/design-system-website/src/content/guidelines/bluemix-brand/bluemix-brand.md

 ## Parent brands

-Bluemix falls under two parent brands, [IBM Cloud](http://www.ibm.com/cloud-computing/) and [IBM Design.](https://www.ibm.com/design/) IBM Cloud is the product and business ecosystem in which Bluemix lives.
-IBM Design is the greater [design language](https://www.ibm.com/design/language/) and practices we use to design and develop Bluemix.
+Bluemix falls under two parent brands, <a href="http://www.ibm.com/cloud-computing/" target=blank>IBM Cloud</a> and <a href="https://www.ibm.com/design/" target=blank>IBM Design.</a> IBM Cloud is the product and business ecosystem in which Bluemix lives.
+IBM Design is the greater <a href="https://www.ibm.com/design/language/" target=blank>design language</a> and practices we use to design and develop Bluemix.